 Diet For Jaundice

-One of the best ways to fight jaundice in toddlers and kids is to follow a diet that enables in the effective elimination of bile from the body.
-A good diet is key to faster recovery from the symptoms, which include constant fatigue and weakness.
-Here are a few tips for jaundice diet in children that can help them recover sooner.
+One of the best ways to fight jaundice in toddlers and children is to follow a diet that enables the effective elimination of bile from the body.
+A good diet is a key to faster recovery from the symptoms, which include constant fatigue and weakness (20).
+Here are a few tips on preparing the ideal diet for alleviating jaundice symptoms in children and helping them recover sooner.

-- When your kid has jaundice, he or she may not be able to handle heavy foods.
+- When your child has jaundice, they may not be able to digest heavy foods.

 - A light solid meal without oil and fat should be served.
 Stick to healthy vegetable soups, while continuing to give fresh fruit juices during the day.